aphillipps/EVPN-IRB-TOI/README.md

 ![Lab Diagram](diagram.jpg)

-These labs focus on EVPN IRB configuration and concepts.
+These labs focus on EVPN IRB configurations and concepts.

 There are the following labs:
 - [Asymmetric IRB](2-Asymmetric#32;IRB)